pop-os/wayland-protocols/README.md

 When merge requests get their needed feedback and items, remove the corresponding label that marks it as needing something.
-For example, if a merge request receives all the required acknowledgments, remove the ~"Needs acks" label, or if 30 days passed since opening, remove any ~"In 30 days discussion period" label.
+For example, if a merge request receives all the required acknowledgments, remove the ~"Needs acks" label, or if 30 days passed since opening, remove any ~"In 30 day discussion period" label.

 ### Nacking a merge request